kmik/LAS.utils/README.md

 A collection of .las file processing tools specifically designed to be used with point cloud data from forest environments.
 Tools written in Java, executed with scripts.
+The original purpose of these tools were to process point clouds for various research endeavours related to remote sensing assisted forest inventories.
+The code is still developed and maintained with this intention.

 Scripts are run in the following fashion: